RevolutionVA/website2017/sponsors/README.md

 # Sponsors

-Each sponsor consists of a folder in the format of company_name.
+Each sponsor consists of a folder in the format of company_name (lowercase underscores for spaces).
 Each sponsor has details data in json format, company information description in markdown, and a company logo.

 ```
 /strickland_propane